 15 [GP]

 Indicates the selected frequency group.

 16 [CH]

 Indicates the selected channel.

-17 a
+17 ê caracteristic de la cara

 Indicates that the unit is locked to prevent unintentional operation.

-18 nt
+18 nd.

-Shows that the receiver has been muted.
+Shows that the receiver does not receive a signal, for example because the transmitter has been switched off, the connection is disturbed or the channel is currently being switched.

 19 [A/B]

 Shows which of the two antennas is currently being used for signal transmission.

 20 [SQ]

 Shows the set squelch level for the radio signal.
 Setting the squelch too will lower the dynamics of the system.

 21 [RF]

 Shows the level of the radio signal received.